 Your application will consist of the following:

 - a letter expressing your interest in the OHPI Program

-- a brief paper outlining an area of health policy interest which you propose to analyze
+- a brief paper outlining an area of health policy or higher education policy interest

 - your curriculum vitae

 When selecting your topic, keep in mind current public policy issues of interest to AACOM (e.g., physician workforce, graduate medical education, health professions training, or student financial aid).